Highways in Australia: History

 The Introduction of the AusLink (National Land Transport) Act in 2005 superseded the National Highway and Roads of National Importance classifications, which were replaced by the National Land Transport Network.
 The criteria for inclusion in the network was similar to the previous legislation, but expanded to include connections to major commercial centres, and inter-modal freight transport facilities.
 All of the roads included in National Land Transport Network as of 2005 were formally defined by regulation in October 2005.
 Auslink has since been replaced with subsequent legislation under the federal government's Nation Building Program, which includes the National Land Transport Network.
 The National Highways road routes developed under the former system are still designated as National Highways on route markers and road guidance signs.
 However, the new alphanumeric route numbering system introduced to New South Wales and the ACT in 2013 does not distinguish between the former National Highways and other routes.
 VicRoads have, as of September 2013, similarly deprecated the National Highway route marker in favour of standard routes.

+The Pacific and Princes Highways labelled as the A1 and M1 between Nowra and Brisbane, as well as the M31 Hume Highway/Remembrance Driveway between Sydney and Melbourne are also part of an ongoing upgrade funded by the Australian, NSW, Victorian and Queensland Governments as the primary route linking the 3 major cities on the East Coast of Australia.
+Up until the late 1980s, most highways in Australia consisted of single lane, windy roads, especially of those now the B83 Pacific Highway and other roads branching off the current day M1 to major population centres between Sydney and Brisbane.
+On the 20th of October, 1989, a coach collided with a semi truck in Grafton, NSW.
+Tragically, 21 people were killed, and it was dubbed the worst crash in modern Australian motoring history.
+That titke only stood for a few weeks, as just two months later, on the 22nd of December 1989, two coaches heading in opposite directions on the narrow A1 in Clybucca, near Kempsey, NSW.
+35 more people were unfortunately killed and another 41 were injured.
+To this day it is the deadliest vehicle crash in Australia.
+Both accidents were called the 'Twin Tradegies'.
+Since then, numerous governments have upgraded the roads to be standard dual carriageways.
+In hilly parts such as the Central Coast and Newcastle region in NSW, a new motorway has been built, and in flatter parts further north, the toad has simply been duplicated, and major towns, like Grafton and Kempsey have been bypassed.
+The project is mostly complete, except for sections in Hexham, near Newcastle and another in Coffs Harbour, NSW.
+Both congestion points have bypasses under construction currently.